Accelize/apyfal/docs/getting_started.md

 Some accelerators requires to be configured to run.
 Accelerator configuration is done with `start` and `process` methods.

-### Start configuration
+### Configuration step: the "start" method

-Configuration passed to `start` applies to every `process` calls that follows.
+Parameters passed to `start` applies to every `process` calls that follows.

-It is possible to call `start` a new time to change configuration.
+It is possible to call `start` a new time to change parameters.

-The `start` configuration is divided in two parts:
+The `start` parameters is divided in two parts:

 * The `datafile` argument: Some accelerator may require a data file to run, this argument is simply the path to this file.
 Read the accelerator documentation to see the file format to use.